Vlad-404/travel_experiences/README.md

 •	travel agency can sort through the user input and decide which travel arrangements to set up and advertise.
 Thanks to a modern looking and inviting page which uses Materialize, users are drawn to contribute to the growing base of user experiences.

-**There is a chat functionality which is available once user logs in (how difficult is this?) and they can discuss things in real time or as a forum board. **
-**optional: creating a tempUser so the visitors can contribute to the travel experiences to test the page and see how it looks without creating a permanent account (difficulty in implementing this?).
-Plus side is that users can get into the community very quickly. **
 The first view on the page reveals experiences from random users to showcase the page and give the users idea how the page works.
 From there on, page is intuitive and simple to use.
 Even if a visitor has trouble with the page, an about link is accessible from the always visible header.
 There's a floating icon where visitors can login, and if they are already logged in, it expands on click and gives them option to log out, access their own profile or add a new experience in 2 clicks.